muratk5n/thirdwave/en/README.md

 ---

+Tesla books additional capex as "non-cash investing"?
+They basically admit that they juice up their free cash flow.
+Noone records capex as a non-cash investment \#fraud

+---

 Merkel comments reveal NATO + Ukraine were "loading for bear" ever since 2014 and were using Minsk only as a cover for their buildup.
 They weren't interested in peace, but even more significant,